abdelrhmanidk/smile-website/_pages/privacypolicy.md

 We may update this policy periodically.
 If changes occur, we will notify users through the app or email.

 ## **9. Governing Law**
-This Privacy Policy is governed by the laws of **Egypt**.
+This Privacy Policy is governed by the laws of **Egypt** (or any other applicable country).
 Any disputes will be handled in accordance with these laws.

 ## **10. Contact Us**
 For questions about this Privacy Policy, please contact us at: